bmk5/MVP-Parking-Functions/README.md

                   <p align="center">
                        ![](/Snippets/compile1.png)
                   </p>
-With this, we have compiled the program.
-Ensure that a *buildMatrix.class* file has newly popped up among the files in yuor directory.
-From there, we can now run our program.
+With this, we have compiled the program. **ENSURE** that a *buildMatrix.class* file has newly popped up among the files in your directory.
+The *.class* file is very important to the program, without it, you cannot run your program.
+We can now run our program.
 Suppose I want the matrix associated with the preference vector *1122*, then, we type the following in the terminal:
                    <p align="center">
                        ![](/Snippets/build.png)
                   </p>